-I will get a reading diary and library book to bring home with me every day.
+Soon I will begin to have a library book to bring home.
 I can change this as often as I would like, and you can help me to do this.
 Or the grown-ups in school will help me.
 Please write in my diary every time I read even if it is a book from home.

-I will also bring home a school reading book.
+Soon, I will also bring home a school reading book.
 At first, this will have no words in, as I just need to know how to turn the pages and talk about what I can see in the pictures.
 I can make up a story or you can help me to ‘read’ what is happening.

 With a little help from an adult I could carry on learning at home using these website links: